hoangsonww/Huong-Hua-Co-Website/README.md

   - Replace the Formspree endpoint URLs in the contact and career forms with your unique Formspree URL.
 - **Google Maps API:**
   - Update the iframe source with your Google Maps API key for accurate location mapping.
+- No other configuration is required for the frontend.
+The full backend setup is not included in this repository.

 ## Contributing